WHAT IS APPEALING ABOUT BUYING DIAPERS?

 All of these insights pointed toward the reframing of our problem space to prioritize shifting the behavior and mindset of Gifters through a platform redesign with an emphasis on promoting diapers as a more essential item with a personal connection and emotional appeal.

-Sketching & Wireframing Features
+Sketching and Wireframing Features

 From these insights generated from our primary and secondary research, we aimed to design for opportunities and gaps identified.
 After a few rounds of ideation and sketching, the team started to wireframe mid-fidelity mockups of our system on Figma.
 This step would help develop the overall journey of the system as well as merge together features from our individual sketches.